himanshu3103/himanshu3103/README.md

+# Hi there I am Himanshu Shekar! 👋
-# Welcome to My GitHub Profile! 👋
+# Welcome to my GitHub Profile
 ## About Me 📖
 I'm a passionate developer who loves to explore new technologies and build exciting projects.
 My primary focus is on [web development](https://example.com) and [machine learning](https://example.com).
 I enjoy creating innovative solutions and collaborating with others to tackle challenging problems.